NoProvider2Push/android/README.md

 Push providers were introduced because mobile phones are always changing there IP address or behind a firewall.
 Being constantly connected to a server, named a push provider, is a solution and having a static address is another one.
 It can be achieved with a custom network.

+NoProvider2Push is a pretty niche UnifiedPush distributor mostly useful for development purposes and advanced users at this moment.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"
      height="80">](https://f-droid.org/packages/org.unifiedpush.distributor.noprovider2push/)